mmcc007/screenshots/README.md

 # Usage

-The default config file is `config.yaml`
 ````
 screenshots
 ````
-If using a different config file
+If using a config file other than the default 'screenshots.yaml':
 ````
 screenshots -c <path to config file>
 ````